Super Street Fighter II Turbo: 30th Anniversary CollectionSuper Street Fighter II Turbo is included in Street Fighter 30th Anniversary Collection. The existing updates of this title are not included in the collection as Hyper Street Fighter II is exclusive to arcade, PlayStation 2 and Xbox, while Ultra Street Fighter II is exclusive to Switch. In this release, save states are featured in the source code, while other features can be toggled on and off. Regarding online functionality, this title (along with Street Fighter II: Hyper Fighting, Street Fighter Alpha 3 and Street Fighter III: 3rd Strike) has availability for multiplayer matches.

+The arcade version was also ported in the compilation Capcom Arcade Stadium as an individual purchase option in the software.
+This edition allows for selection of either US and Japan editions of the game.

-Rearranged Versions
+Rearranged versions

 Super Street Fighter II Turbo Revival

-Released on June 13, 2001 in Japan, with subsequent releases in North America and Europe by Capcom, Super Street Fighter II Turbo Revival is a port of Super Turbo for the Game Boy Advance (GBA) with new character illustrations and title screen.
+Released on July 13, 2001 in Japan, with subsequent releases in North America and Europe by Capcom, Super Street Fighter II Turbo Revival is a port of Super Turbo for the Game Boy Advance (GBA) with new character illustrations and title screen.
 It was re-released as a Virtual Console game for the Wii U in 2015.
 The GBA only has four buttons used for attacks, though the four action buttons can be easily customized.
 Although most of the basic character sprites and animations were transferred from the SNES version of the original Super Street Fighter II, the new techniques that were added from Super Turbo used the same sprites and animations as the arcade version.
 This results in a few characters suddenly growing in size for a moment when performing certain moves, such as Guile's standing heavy kick, since the arcade version used bigger sprites than the SNES version.
 Likewise, the animation frames when a character advances towards an opponent are the same when he or she retreats.
 Only Akuma uses character sprites exclusively from the arcade version and his advancing and retreating animations are different as a result.

 Several stages have been changed: Ken's, Guile's and M. Bison's stages are completely new, Zangief's and Balrog's have been heavily modified, Ryu's is taken from Street Fighter III: 3rd Strike and Chun-Li's from Street Fighter Alpha 2.
 Akuma now has his own stage, which is an altered version of Ryu's.
 All the voice clips of the characters are taken from the arcade version with the exception of Ryu's, which is based on the original Street Fighter II, while Akuma's voice clips are from the Street Fighter Alpha series.
 While the music quality is not of the same rate as the arcade version, the danger versions of the stage themes are included just like the arcade version's and there are exclusive remixes as well.

 Akuma can use the Shun Goku Satsu as a Super Combo, unlike in the arcade version (where he had none).
 The player can also unlock Shin Akuma, a variation of Akuma who boasts even greater fighting skills, in addition to the regular version.
-He can also use the Shun Goku Satsu Super Combo.

-Turbo Revival was a runner-up for GameSpot's annual "Best Fighting Game" award among console games, losing to Garou: Mark of the Wolves.
+He can also use the Shun Goku Satsu Super Combo.Turbo Revival was a runner-up for GameSpot's annual "Best Fighting Game" award among console games, losing to Garou: Mark of the Wolves.